-Qing Yang Gong now contains a large number of buildings, each of which has their own distinguishing Taoist architectural features.
-Inside of the main building there is exquisitely carved panels of the 8 immortals of Taoism who are riding their assigned beasts.
+Qing Yang Gong now contains a large number of buildings, each of which has its own distinguishing Taoist architectural features.
+Inside the main building, there are exquisitely carved panels of the 8 immortals of Taoism who are riding their assigned beasts.
 The statue of Guanyin, the Goddess of Mercy, sits peacefully in a lotus blossom seat.
 In Qing Yang Gong Temple, there are several platforms.
 The Zijin Platform denotes the place where Lao Tsu was born, and one platform denotes the place where he gave his first sermon on Taoism.

-Besides these key buildings, there are many other pavilions, courtyards, landscape gardens, an excellent vegetarian restaurant, and public teahouses with Chengdu features located in Qing Yang Gong.
-Every spring there is a flower festival, temple fair, and Lantern Fair held near this temple.
-With the incense filled air, ancient trees and beautiful buildings, visitors to this ancient temple cannot help but feel peaceful.
+Besides these key buildings, there are many other pavilions, courtyards, landscaped gardens, an excellent vegetarian restaurant, and public teahouses with Chengdu features located in Qing Yang Gong.
+Every spring, there is a flower festival, temple fair, and Lantern Fair held near this temple.
+With the incense-filled air, ancient trees, and beautiful buildings, visitors to this ancient temple cannot help but feel peaceful.

-Contact us for more Chengdu tours or tailor-made China tour with Qing Yang Gong Temple.
+Contact us for more Chengdu tours or a tailor-made China tour with Qing Yang Gong Temple.

 Customize Your Dream Tour